Shawn-Nichol/AndroidKotlinGuide/ArchitectureComponents/LiveData.md

   }
 }
 ```

-The observe() method passes teh LifecycleOwner associated with the fragment's viwe as the first argument.
-Doing so denotes that this observer is bound to the lifecycle object associated with the owner, meaning
+The observe() method pass the LifecycleOwner associated with the fragment's view as the first argument.
+Doing so denote that this observer is bound to the lifecycle object associated with the owner, meaning.
-- If the lifecycle object is not in an active state, then the observer isn't called even if the value changes.
+- If the Lifecycle object is not in an active state, then the observer isn't called even if the value changes.
-- After the Lifecycle object is destoyed, the observer is automatically removed.
+- After the Lifecycle object is destroyed, the observer is automatically removed.

-The fact that LiveData objects are lifcycle-aware means that you can share them between multiple activites, fragments, and services.
-To keep the eample simple, you can implement the LiveData clasa as  a singleton
+The fact that LiveData objects are Lifecycle-aware means that you can share them between multiple activites, fragments, and services.
+To keep the example simple, you can implemen the LiveData class as a a signleton.

 ```
 classs stockLiveData(symbol: String) : LiveData<BigDecimal>() {